 Mr. Douglas (Doug) West, Computer and Network Support

 Mr. Dow Campbell, Financial Services

-HMHA’s Board of Commissioner meetings are held the third Thursday of every month at The Family Center, 1800 North Blanchard Street, Findlay, Ohio.
+HMHA’s Board of Commissioners meeting is held on the fourth Thursday of every month at The Family Center, 1800 North Blanchard Street, Findlay, Ohio.

-To request to speak at a HMHA Board of Commissioners’ meeting, please:
+To request to speak at an HMHA Board of Commissioners’ meeting, please:

 - Submit your written request to speak to HMHA’s Executive Director at the offices in The Family Center – Suite 114, 1800 North Blanchard Street, Findlay, Ohio, 45840, at least 48 hours in advance of the meeting.

 - The request must include the topic for discussion.

 - Speaker will be given five minutes to address the Board.